Dealing With Nausea in Pregnancy: Real Talk and Real Relief

 Now, usually around weeks 12-16 pregnancy nausea starts to decrease and you begin to feel better.
 I however, was diagnosed with hyperemesis gravidarum.
 This is a condition in pregnancy where you have nausea and vomiting the entire pregnancy.

 During the summer I spent a lot of time indoors trying to stay cool, but doing so, I became depressed.
 One day, my husband and I decided to go to a carnival thinking it would take my mind off of how I felt, but I ended up getting covid-19.
 I could not eat any types of food without becoming nauseous and I was unable to keep anything down.
 I went to the hospital because I was losing weight and not eating.
-They pumped me with fluids and after few hours of IV I began to feel better.
-I ended up using the emergency services at the hospital to get fluids three times in my pregnancy because I was so sick.
+They pumped me with fluids and after a few hours of IV I began to feel better.
+I ended up using the emergency services at the hospital to get fluids three times in my pregnancy because I was so sick, dehydrated, and not getting the nutrients my body was needing.
+Always make sure to put yourself first, and seek the attention your body needs.

 My Story About Pregnancy Nausea